yongmingyang/tp/docs/DeveloperGuide.md

    If any of the scenarios above occur, a `CommandException` will be thrown with their respective error messages.
 Othewise, a new `CommandResult` is returned, along with a success message that the specified QAndA has been successfully deleted

-The sequence diagram (Fig. 1.5) below shows the flow of the delete feature.
+The sequence diagram (Fig. 1.6) below shows the flow of the delete feature.

-(Figure 1.5: Delete Command Sequence Diagram)
+(Figure 1.6: Delete Command Sequence Diagram)

 ![DeleteSequenceDiagram](images/DeleteSequenceDiagram.png)

-The activity diagram (Fig 1.6) below further shows the flow of the delete feature.
+The activity diagram (Fig 1.7) below further shows the flow of the delete feature.

-(Figure 1.6: Delete Command Activity Diagram)
+(Figure 1.7: Delete Command Activity Diagram)

 ![DeleteActivityDiagram](images/DeleteActivityDiagram.png)